 This example doesn’t state any offer, but it targets the trust of a user by claiming itself to be the “official site.”

-The best way to avoid search engine attack is to avoid the ads displayed in the paid results section – look for the “ad” tag displayed next to the website link, which is usually found on the top-most results.
+How to prevent SEO phishing?
+The best way to avoid search engine attacks is to avoid the ads displayed in the paid results section – look for the “ad” tag displayed next to the website link, which is usually found on the top-most results.
 Also, if you know the URL, then try to type it whenever possible.

 How is website spoofing done?

-Third party tools like SysCloud’s Phishing Protection provide the best possible security from all kinds of spoofing attacks.
+How to prevent Website Impersonation attacks?
+Third-party tools like SysCloud’s Phishing Protection provide the best possible security from all kinds of spoofing attacks.
 As a part of their service, all the suspicious websites are not only blocked but also reported to the user.

 Hackers infect the script of a legitimate website – which you visit regularly, identified through social engineering – with a script that will redirect you to a phishing page.